 November 2012 updates

-- Optional alternate delivery options:
+- Alternate delivery address options:

 If you hold the title (because the lien was listed on or after July 30, 2012), you will have the new option of adding a one-time name and address to redirect delivery of the new title to a different name/address than that of the vehicle owner listed on the title.
 You will be able to add this optional name and address when releasing liens via:

-- eMV Agent
+- eMV PARTNER

 - Electronic Service Provider